pglen/hsencfs/README.md

 An example of on-demand command line:

-        hsencfs -o -a 'which hsaskpass.py` .mydata mysecret
+        hsencfs -o -a `which hsaskpass.py` .mydata mysecret

-Note the 'which' utility, as HSENCFS needs absolute path.
+   Note the backticks and the 'which' utility, as HSENCFS needs the absolute path of the askpass program.
 In real deployment, specify the askpass program's absolute path.
+The askpass program delivers the base64 encoded version of the pass.

 ## Safety, Security